matcastellan/TVCG-Attention-Prediction/README.md

   - pytorch
 - run python/process_section_ii_data.py.
 - Press the “Load VR” button.
-- Navigate to the extracted folder (which should contain subfolders 1-16) and select it.
+- Navigate to the sec_ii_experiments folder (which should contain subfolders 1-16) and select it.
+- Press the Run button
 The code should reorganize the data into a single CSV.
 This file contains a lot of extra information that is not needed for the Gaze Visualizer.

 To speed up import time, run python/reduce_sec_ii_data.py, and only include the following categories: